nikhilputhumana/learn-flutter/README.md

-# Learn Flutter - Login & Shared Preference
+# Learn Flutter - ValueNotifier, Bottom Nav & Dropdown
 A new Flutter project.

 ## Getting Started

-Splash Screen -> Login Page -> Home Screen
+* ValueNotifier in screen_home (the commented floatingActionButton is required to make it work properly)
+* Botton navigator in main
+* Dropdown in screen_search